stuartleeks/posh-HumpCompletion/README.md

 If you have a command that you want to complete for then you can type the capitals in the name and then Tab to complete.

-E.g. for Get-AzureResourceGroup you can use `Get-ARG<tab>` Repeated tabs will cycle matches (in this case, Get-AzureResourceGroupDeployment etc)
+E.g. for Get-AzureRmResourceGroup you can use `Get-ARRG<tab>` Repeated tabs will cycle matches (in this case, Get-AzureRmResourceGroupDeployment etc)

 ![posh-HumpCompletion in action](images/posh-HumpCompletion.gif)